ultraammar/note-taking-app-experts-cloud-assignment/README.md

 - backend/server.js: The main entry point for the backend.
 - backend/vercel.json: Contains configuration for deploying the backend to Vercel.
 - README.md: This file containing project information.
-Frontend Technologies
-React - The frontend library for building reusable UI components.
-Vite - The tool that provides a faster development experience and HMR.

 Deployment
 The backend is set up for deployment on Vercel with the appropriate configuration in the vercel.json file.
 To deploy the backend, follow the Vercel guidelines for deploying serverless functions.